Budget Liveaboards

 For exploring the Red Sea Egypt, consider boarding vessels like Tillis or Bella 2.
 Tillis, a 35m wooden boat designed for divers, offers 13 double cabins with en-suite bathrooms, a spacious salon with dining and lounge areas.
 Bella 2 accommodates up to 20 guests in well-appointed cabins, featuring a mix of bunk and twin beds, a cozy dining salon, and a large sun deck with picturesque views.

 For those eyeing the Maldives liveaboard diving on a budget, Nautilus Two and Carpe Diem are excellent choices.
 Nautilus Two, a traditional Maldivian vessel, features 12 spacious cabins for up to 24 guests, blending excellent workmanship with luxury.
-Carpe Diem, a 35-meter yacht, accommodates 20 passengers and offers itineraries for both diving and surfing, complete with modern amenities, a restaurant, bar, and ample deck space.
+Carpe Diem, a 35-meter yacht, accommodates 20 passengers and offers itineraries for both diving and surfing, complete with modern amenities, a restaurant, a bar, and ample deck space.

 Each of these liveaboards provides an affordable way to experience some of the world’s most stunning diving destinations, without compromising on the diving adventure or onboard comfort